NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a C++ single-header unit testing framework designed for assertion exactness, test readability, and clarity of error messages.

-ZenUnit's first key feature is its convenient syntax for writing value-parameterized unit tests by way typesafe variadic macro arguments:
+ZenUnit's first key feature is its convenient syntax for writing value-parameterized unit tests by way of typesafe variadic macro arguments:

 ```cpp
 TEST3X3(Add_ReturnsSumOfArguments,